 There used to be a Jewish diner at the corner of Spadina and College streets in Toronto which served the most delicious Sweet and Sour Cabbage Soup.
 It was a tiny place, the windows all fogged over, but it was the perfect spot for lunch.
-I loved this soup so much that I made it shortly after and I have been making it the same way ever since.
+I loved this soup so much that I made it shortly after we had lunch there on that cold and snowy day and I have been making it the same way ever since.

 Ingredients